-Blanking Interval is the time between the last line scanned of a frame and the first line scanned of a frame.
-You don’t need to know this in-depth for the purpose of this article.
+Blanking Interval is the time between the last line scanned of a frame and the first line checked of a structure.
+You don’t need to know this in-depth for this article.
 For CVT-RB Format,

-If you do not wish to go through the manual work, you can also use online calculators that help you determine the data rate for your given parameters.
+If you wish to avoid going through the manual work, you can also use online calculators that help you determine the data rate for your given parameters.
 The most popular of which is as below.
 This calculator takes many other variables into account:

 Also Read: How to Check HDMI Port on Laptop?

 So, let’s see if HDMI can support a 144Hz refresh rate.

 For the example, I will use 1920×1080 resolution and a color bit depth of 8.

 Plugging in the variables in the above equation gives: